Mukeshgowda/Matlab_Simulink-model/README.md

 Simulated the model to detect the surface area with the help of ultrasonic sensors data and to map the location with help of magnetometer data.

-Model basicallly simulates the motion control of the Robot to detect the surface area around with help of untrasonic sensor and magnatometer.
+Model basicallly simulates the motion control of the Robot to detect the surface area around with help of scanner data from untrasonic sensor and magnatometer.

 ![Ultrasonic](Ultrasonic.JPG)